 You may also wish to consider apprenticing yourself to a faculty member by becoming a research assistant and getting credit for the experience by taking a Gov 92r course.

 Should I study abroad?
 Another way to deepen your study of political science is through study abroad.
 By enrolling in a university in another country or a study abroad program, you can gain direct exposure to another society and culture, and at the same time develop valuable language skills.
 Some students also use study abroad programs as an opportunity to conduct research for a senior thesis.
-Please note that all those planning to study abroad must meet with the Director of Undergraduate Studies, Cheryl Welch, to discuss concentration credit for courses taken abroad.
+Please note that all those planning to study abroad must meet with the Director of Undergraduate Studies, Dr. Nara Dillon, to discuss concentration credit for courses taken abroad.

 Should I write a senior thesis?
 In the fall of your junior year, you should begin to consider whether you wish to write an honors thesis and, if so, begin to think about possible topics and advisers.
 Gov 94 seminars are often a good way to find and explore topics.

 Your concentration adviser and the staff in the Undergraduate Program Office are happy to help you decide whether writing a thesis is the proper choice for you.
 The Department also sponsors programs to help you make the decision of whether or not to write a thesis—watch for the announcements of “Thesis Orientations” held by George Soroka, the Assistant Director of Undergraduate Studies.
 (All thesis writers must attend one of these orientations.)
 Finally, take a look at the Guide for Thesis Writers in Government and review the information on the Honors/Thesis part of this website.